CityOfZion/standards/nodes.md

 After adding your key to the SmartCard enabled authentication agent, gpg-agent comes bundled in gpg2 - we recommend that.

-## Service provider specific configuration:
+## Service Provider Specific Configuration

 On the provider firewall (outside OS settings), setup for block all and add exceptions to ports 22, 20333 and 10333 only.
 If other services share the account, please be sure to place the nodes in an anti-affinity group.

-## Linux server configuration
+## Linux Server Configuration

 Every node needs 2 managers, located in different jurisdictions.
 Each should have a dedicated user able to login into the system and a third consensus user (not acessible by SSH) should be the only with access to the private keys for the consensus node (careful with the Ubuntu version, this guide uses 16.04 LTS).